 Sam: Who were some of the groups you remember seeing?

 Peggy: Well, I was a huge fan of the British Invasion, which was going on at the time.
 But on “Bandstand”, they tried to keep all of the bands featured on the show to be American.
 So not as many of the bands that I was a big fan of came on the show.
 They’d ask us who we wanted, and we’d always say The Beatles but that wasn’t going to happen.
 I was happy when Dick finally caved in, and said they were going to have British bands on.
 It may sound corny, but my favorite was Chad and Jeremy.
-I was goo-goo over them but when they were to do the autographs, Jeremy wasn’t feeling well and he didn’t come out, and he was the one I was waiting for.
-Chad was alright, but Jeremy was the cute one.
+I was goo-goo over them but when they were to do the autographs, Chad wasn’t feeling well and he didn’t come out, and he was the one I was waiting for.
+Jeremy was alright, but Chad was the cute one.
 I want to say that I saw The Mamas and the Papas on Bandstand, but I’m not so sure.
 I saw The Doors, who also played at my high school with the Jefferson Airplane.
 We had people in our high school whose parents were managers of these band.
 We lived in an area which was a feeder from the Hollywood Hills, so we got some pretty good connections to rock and roll bands.
 We also went to see the Beatles at the Hollywood Bowl.

 Sam: Ah!
 I have the vinyl made from those shows!